-The Board shall temporarily suspend the license of a psychologist without a hearing simultaneously with the institution of proceedings for a hearing provided under this section if the Board finds that evidence in its possession indicates that the psychologist's continuation in practice may constitute an immediate danger to the public.
+In the event that the Board finds evidence during its investigation indicating that the licensee's ongoing practice may constitute an immediate danger to the public, the Board shall temporarily suspend the license of a psychologist [or practitioner of psychology] without a hearing simultaneously with the institution of proceedings for a hearing provided under this section, if the Board finds that evidence in its possession indicates that the licensee's continuation in practice may constitute an immediate danger to the public.
+The Board shall provide the individual with due notice that includes a written statement of the allegations against the licensee as more fully described in the Board's rules and regulations.
+The Board will schedule a hearing to be held within 60 days to determine the merits of the evidence.
 Appropriate officials may petition the court for an injunction barring further practice unless or until the person is properly licensed.
 The injunction may be issued in addition to, or in lieu of, the criminal sanctions provided for in this section.

-A psychologist may surrender his or her license when such person is charged with unethical conduct and upon receipt of that charge, that person decides to surrender the license, such surrender and acceptance by the Board shall constitute acknowledgment by the psychologist of guilt as charged.
+A psychologist [or practitioner of psychology] may surrender his or her their license when such person is charged with unethical conduct and upon receipt of that charge, that person decides to surrender the license, such surrender and acceptance by the Board shall constitute acknowledgment by the licensee of being guilty as charged.

-A psychologist may request in writing to the Board that a restriction be placed upon his or her license to practice as a psychologist.
-The Board, in its discretion, may accept a surrender or grant such a request for restriction and shall have the authority to attach such restrictions to the license of the psychologist to practice psychology within this state or otherwise to discipline the licensee.
+A licensee may request in writing to the Board that a restriction be placed upon his or her their license to practice psychology.
+The Board, in its discretion, may accept a surrender or grant such a request for restriction and shall have the authority to attach such restrictions to the individual's license to practice psychology within this state or otherwise to discipline the licensee.

-Subsequent to the holding of a hearing and the taking of evidence by the Board as provided for in this section, if a majority of the Board finds that a psychologist is in violation of this Act or guilty of any of the acts, offenses, or conditions as enumerated by the Board, the following actions may be taken:
+Subsequent to After the holding of a hearing and the taking of evidence by the Board as provided for in this section, if a majority of the Board finds that a psychologist licensee is in violation of this Act or guilty of any of the acts, offenses, or conditions as enumerated by the Board, the following actions may be taken: